Stasiak - Stachak - Stock Family Genealogy

 Home

-Ignatius Stasiak was born in Poland July 25, 1873.
-His parents were Jacob and Agnes (Stulska).
-He was an early immigrant to the U.S., which sometimes makes tracing his ancestral roots back to Poland a little more difficult.
+Ignatius was an early immigrant to the U.S., which sometimes makes tracing his ancestral roots back to Poland a little more difficult.
 Early ship manifests and naturalization documents did not contain much in the way of genealogy information.

 Poland, as we know it today, did not exist when our ancestors immigrated to the U.S. In fact, at that time, there was no Poland.
 The land was partitioned among three other countries: Prussia/Germany, Russia and Austria/Galicia.
 As noted on early U.S. census records, (1900, 1910 & 1920) they indicated that they (Ignatius, Pauline and Martha) spoke the Polish language, but they were not from Poland but were from one of those three (3) countries.